Home > Basics > 6 Ways to Stop Saying ‘I Don’t Know What Job I Want’

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-Uncover Your Interests
+1. Do Uncover Your Interests

 When you keep telling yourself, “I don’t know what job I want,” you might feel like you have to rush and find a career match.
 Instead, take a step back and start by considering what interests you.
 It doesn’t have to be what you think is typically “professional” — things like travel, TV, and reading count!
 Dreaming big and not limiting yourself is essential.
-Ask yourself:
+Ask yourself questions like:

 • When I have free time, what do I like to do?